 One of the best ways to bring innovation and change in any organisation is to focus on giving new hires a good head’s start.
 Whereas most employers only provide new employees with basic information about their new position, successful business owners know that new employees need more than that.

-See Also: How Not to Act at Your First Job
+See Also: How to Survive Your First Job...

 Do you want to encourage your employees to do great work?
 Here’s how you do that.

 Fitting in is the biggest concern for a new employee.
 That’s because they are worried if they are going to be liked by the rest of the team.
 This means that at first, they will probably feel a bit uncomfortable while working in an unknown environment and amongst a bunch of strangers.
 As such the first thing you can do as a manager is to introduce the new employees to the department and make them feel welcomed.
 Show them around the office and explain who the go-to people are whenever they need anything.